danaelshrbiny10/ecommerce/README.md

 python manage.py runserver
 ```

-2. Open your web browser and navigate to `http://localhost:8000/swagger/`
+2. Open your web browser and navigate to `http://localhost:8000/swagger/` or `http://localhost:8000/redoc/`

 ## Database Backend